canjs/canjs/view/mustache/doc/helpers.md

 ## with

-Mustache typically applies the context passed in the section at runtime.
+Mustache typically applies the context passed in the [sections](#Sections) at runtime.
 However, you can override this context by using the `with` helper.

 For example, using the `with` helper Mustache shifts the context to the friends object.